The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/kerberos/README.md

 [Broken link](broken-reference)
 {% endcontent-ref %}

 As it turns out, AS-REQ messages can not only be used to request TGTs but can be invoked to ask for Service Tickets as well.
-One of the consequences of this is that Kerberoast can be conducted without prior foothold to the domain if the attacker knows the service to target (its SPN or name) as well as an ASREProastable username:  Kerberoast[Broken link](broken-reference "mention").
+One of the consequences of this is that Kerberoast can be conducted without prior foothold to the domain if the attacker knows the service to target (its SPN or name) as well as an ASREProastable username:  [Kerberoasting without pre-authentication](./kerberoast.md#kerberoast-wo-pre-authentication "mention").

 ## Delegations